platformsh/platformsh-docs/docs/src/create-apps/multi-app/routes.md

 title: Routes
 sidebarTitle: Routes
 weight: 20
-description: There is many way to defined your routes between your apps, explore all of your possibilities.
+description: There is many ways to defined your routes between your apps, explore all of your possibilities.
 ---

 All of your apps are served by a single [router for the project](/define-routes/_index.md).